sensu/sensu-docs-legacy/0.9/handlers.md

 {% endhighlight %}

 ## Severity filtering

 Handlers have the option to only handle events of a particular severity.
-For example, the PagerDuty handler should only be used when an event has a CRITICAL check exit status (2) or is OK and resolving an event (0).

-#### Example
+For example, the PagerDuty handler should only be used when an event has a `CRITICAL` check exit status `2` or is `OK` and resolving an event `0`.

 {% highlight json %}
 {